Osmosis Jones: Marketing

 The first trailer for Osmosis Jones was released in front of Pokémon 3: The Movie on April 6, 2001, and contains a classical masterpiece from Stanley Kubrick's film 2001: A Space Odyssey.

 Home media

-Osmosis Jones was released on VHS and DVD on November 13, 2001.
+Osmosis Jones was released on VHS and DVD on November 13, 2001, by Warner Home Video.

 Reception

 Box office

 Osmosis Jones had its world premiere screening on August 7, 2001, at the Grauman's Egyptian Theatre before being widely released on August 10, 2001, in 2,305 theaters worldwide.
-Upon its original release, the film was a financial stump and was the penultimate project produced by Warner Bros.
+Upon its original release, the film performed poorly, and was the penultimate project produced by Warner Bros.
 Feature Animation (preceded by The Iron Giant and followed by Looney Tunes: Back in Action, which both also failed at the box office upon their original releases).
 The film opened at #7 in its first opening weekend at the U.S. box office, accumulating $5,271,248 on its opening week.
 The film soon grossed $13,596,911.
 The film was a box office bomb, unable to recover its $70 million production budget.